 The Jr. Fire Marshal Academy offers Durham youth an opportunity to experience aspects of a career in the fire service while learning safety tips such as how to evacuate their home in case of fire, how to extinguish fires, and what to do in case of fire.
 The Durham Fire Department, Durham Parks and Recreation, and the N.C.
 Department of Insurance - Office of the State Fire Marshal team up annually to offer youth ages 13-16 a chance to learn about fire safety and various career options in the fire service.
 During the 4-day course, participants receive training including:

 Fire extinguisher training

 During the 4-day academy, students participate in hands-on activities that will enhance their safety knowledge and potentially inspire a career in the fire service.
 Lessons include:

 Emergency medical training

 Time and Location

 The program takes place during summer break (Durham Public Schools).
 Students attend daily from 9 a.m. - 4 p.m.
 Pick-up and drop off each day takes place at:

 Durham, NC 27704

 Students are requested to attend all four days of the program and should be active and engaged participants.
 The program is free of charge and lunch is provided daily.
 Applications must be submitted by a deadline for consideration.
-For information, email FireEducation@DurhamNC.gov or call 919-560-4233, extension 19242 or 19223.
+For information, email FireEducation@DurhamNC.gov or call 919-560-4233, extension 19223.